ortus-docs/coldbox-docs/event_handlers/event_caching.md

 ![](../images/EventCachingFlow.jpg)

-##Enabling Event Caching
+## Enabling Event Caching

- To enable event caching, you will need to set a setting in your [ConfigurationCFC](http://wiki.coldbox.org/wiki/ConfigurationCFC.cfm) called EventCaching which is a Boolean variable.
+To enable event caching, you will need to set a setting in your `ColdBox.cfc` called `EventCaching` to `true`.
+This tels ColdBox to be ready to read action metadata for cacheable events.

  ```js
  coldbox.eventCaching = true;